ethereum/web3.py/docs/examples.rst

         This method is detached from any contract instance.

-        This is a stateless method, as opposed to createFilter.
+        This is a stateless method, as opposed to create_filter.
         It can be safely called against nodes which do not provide `eth_newFilter` API, like Infura.
         """

         if from_block is None:
-            raise TypeError("Missing mandatory keyword argument to getLogs: fromBlock")
+            raise TypeError("Missing mandatory keyword argument to get_logs: from_block")

-        # Currently no way to poke this using a public Web3.py API.
+        # Currently no way to poke this using a public web3.py API.
         # This will return raw underlying ABI JSON object for the event
         abi = event._get_event_abi()